aruscha-k/geoJSON_viewer/README.md

 2. in index.html set filepath to your geoJSON and set initial view coordinates for map
 3. with terminal cd into the folder where index.html and your geojson lie
     1. run: python3 -m http.server
     2. access your html file via localhost:8000 in your browser
+    3. for more infos on local test servers see https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server